This is my search section here

 [So parents, take great encouragement at the work going on in your homes – you are training, by God’s gracious choice, disciples and church members.
 And you are setting an example in your homes for how church members are to relate.]

 Unlike our earthly families, our heavenly family will not end in heaven.
-While marriage will pass away, we will forever be the bride of Christ (Rev. 22) and children in our Father’s house.
+While marriage will pass away, we will forever be the bride of Christ (Rev. 22) and we will be children in our Father’s house.
 Jesus said, “In my Father’s house are many rooms; if it were not so, I would have told you.
 I am going there to prepare a place for you.
 And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am” (John 14:2-3).

 III.
 Conclusion